EMILY JANE DANCE CENTER STAFF

 Upon graduation, she became a dance team coach for Fort Zumwalt West High School in St. Louis, Mo.
 As the head coach for the team, Emily choreographed both pom and hip-hop routines for regional competitions and taught technique classes in the areas of jazz, hip hop and pom.
 Led by Emily, the Fort Zumwalt Dance Team competed regionally earning a first place in both hip-hop and poms.
 Emily has previously worked as an administrative assistant and development assistant for the St. Louis Ballet School and Company.
 Later, she became a part-time dance instructor for the studio teaching classes and private lessons.

 While working for the St. Louis Ballet Company, she spent 2 years working with the board of directors supporting the dance company’s fund raising and local productions.
 Emily, along with two other instructors, helped launch the competitive dance team at St. Louis Ballet.
-She has taken girls to local competitions for the past two years since the inception of the team.
-As a full- time employee, Emily has been working for the past five years for a local accounting firm.
-She recently began choreographing dances for a special father/daughter wedding dance or a fun performance for an entire wedding party.
+She has taken girls to local competitions for the past two years, since the inception of the team.
+As a full- time employee, Emily worked for 5 years for a local accounting firm.
+For the past 8 years, Emily has also began choreographing dances for special father/daughter, mother/son wedding dances or a fun performance for an entire wedding party.

-Emily is extremely excited for this new chapter to begin after her marriage last year to Jason Striegel and the addition of Aang, their standard poodle, and a new home in South County.
+Emily is extremely excited for this new chapter to begin after her marriage in 2019 to Jason Striegel and the addition of Aang, their standard poodle, and a new home in South County.
 It’s been a dream she has had for many years; to teach dance full-time and inspire her students to have the same love that she has always had for the art of dance.

 Gail grew up in DeKalb, Illinois, were she started dancing at the age of 3.
 By 15 years old, she began working towards her college degree.
 She attended Northern Illinois University for three years before graduating with her Bachelor of Fine Arts in Dance Performance in May of 2017 at the age of 18.
 Post graduation, she moved to Chicago, Illinois to explore teaching dance.
 Gail recently moved from Chicago to St. Louis to further her dance teaching career and experiences.
 She is thrilled to start teaching in the fall and to share her love of dance in a nonjudgmental, welcoming environment.